-How can I attend the 2024 Annual Meeting?
+How can I attend the 2025 Annual Meeting?

-The 2024 Annual Meeting will be accessible through the Internet via a live webcast.
-You are entitled to participate in the 2024 Annual Meeting if you were a stockholder as of the close of business on our record date of April 15, 2024, or hold a valid proxy for the meeting.
-To be admitted to the 2024 Annual Meeting's live webcast, you must register at www.proxydocs.com/AIRG by the Registration Deadline as described in these proxy materials.
-As part of the registration process you must enter the Control Number shown on your

-Internet Notice, your proxy card, or on the instructions that accompanied your proxy materials.
+The 2025 Annual Meeting will be accessible through the Internet via a live webcast.
+You are entitled to participate in the 2025 Annual Meeting if you were a stockholder as of the close of business on our record date of April 14, 2025, or hold a valid proxy for the meeting.
+To be admitted to the 2025 Annual Meeting's live webcast, you must register at www.proxydocs.com/AIRG by the Registration Deadline as described in these proxy materials.
+As part of the registration process you must enter the Control Number shown on your Internet Notice, your proxy card, or on the instructions that accompanied your proxy materials.
 If your shares are held in "street name," you should contact your bank or broker to obtain your Control Number or otherwise vote through the bank or broker.
-After completion of your registration by the Registration Deadline, further instructions, including a unique link to access the 2024 Annual Meeting, will be emailed to you.
-This year's stockholders' question and answer session will include questions submitted electronically during the 2024 Annual Meeting.
-Our virtual meeting will be governed by our Rules of Conduct and Procedures that will be available on the meeting portal when activated prior to the meeting start time and for duration of the meeting.
-The Rules of Conduct and Procedures will address the ability of stockholders to ask questions during the meeting including rules on permissible topics and rules for how questions and comments will be recognized and disclosed to meeting participants.
+After completion of your registration by the Registration Deadline, further instructions, including a unique link to access the 2025 Annual Meeting, will be emailed to you.
+This year's stockholders' question and answer session will include questions submitted in advance of the 2025 Annual Meeting.
+You may submit a question in advance of the meeting as a part of the registration process.
+Questions pertinent to meeting matters and that are submitted in accordance with our Rules of Conduct for the 2025 Annual Meeting will be answered during the meeting, subject to applicable time constraints.
+Questions and answers may be grouped by topic and substantially similar questions may be grouped and answered once.
+In order to promote fairness, efficient use of time and in order to ensure responses to all stockholders, we will respond to up to two questions from a single stockholder.

-Who can vote at the 2024 Annual Meeting?
+Who can vote at the 2025 Annual Meeting?

-Only stockholders of record at the close of business on the record date for the 2024 Annual Meeting, April 15, 2024, are entitled to vote at the 2024 Annual Meeting.
-At the close of business on this record date, there were 10,764,917 shares of our common stock outstanding.
+Only stockholders of record at the close of business on the record date for the 2025 Annual Meeting, April 14, 2025, are entitled to vote at the 2025 Annual Meeting.
+At the close of business on this record date, there were 11,794,084 shares of our common stock outstanding.
 Common stock is our only class of stock entitled to vote.